nike1000/Lab_code/README.md

     * controller let switches send LLDP packet out to all normal active port after switch connect to controller
     * controller need packet in handler to handle lldp packet from switch
     * design a data structure to store lldp result

+### HW4

+  * learn how to write and use Ryu RESTful API
+  * use RESTful API to GET HW3 LLDP topo